microsoftgraph/group-membership-management/README.md

 4. Search for the file `parameters.int.json`.
 Repeat the following steps for all the files:
         * Copy and paste the same file at the same location
         * Change the name to `parameters.<your-new-environment-name>.json`

+Note: Make sure GraphUpdater is the first function deployed as SecurityGroup function has a dependency on that.

 ### Remove existing environments
 If you would like to remove environments, follow these steps: